haroldmud/space-mission/README.md

 # space-mission
-Project thanks to which you can plan some trips in
+Project thanks to which you can plan some trips i